hodu-rs/hodu/README.md

-# Hodu, a user-friendly ML framework built in Rust.
+# Hodu, a user-friendly ML toolkit built in Rust.

 > **Hodu** (호두) is a Korean word meaning "walnut".